Create and edit a reconstruction

 Each reconstruction scenario has default products.

-6. Under Workspace, click Browse , choose the workspace where the reconstruction will be processed, and click OK.
+, browse to and choose the workspace where the reconstruction will be processed, and click OK.

 You can either specify a path to an existing workspace or choose an empty folder.
 Reality Studio will automatically create the required folder structure.
-If you plan to contribute to this reconstruction from other machines, ensure that the workspace as well as all input data is available from the network.
+If you plan to contribute to this reconstruction from other machines, ensure that the workspace, as well as all input data, is available from the network.

 Tip: